Menu

 Story Sacks will be sent home every FRIDAY and must be returned every TUESDAY.
 Each sack includes a task sheet to choose from, key words, a storybook and resources to support you complete the tasks.
 Please upload any work or photos completed from your child’s story sack onto their Tapestry account.
 You will have received your activation email over the 6 weeks.
 Please contact the school office if you need to reset your account.

-Autumn Parent Workshops and Trips
+Parent Workshops and Trips

 Reception Parent Workshop